 The work can only be carried out in dry weather, so the Council’s surface dressing programme is flexible, and dates can change at short notice.

 Most sites are completed within a single day or in just a couple of hours.
-Larger sites may take between one and three days.
+Larger sites may take between 1 and 3 days.

 For the safety of the public and workforce, these works use short duration road closures.
 Pedestrian access will be unaffected, however there may be delays for vehicle access.
 ‘Business open as usual’ signs will be in place where necessary.